 A symbol of Venice, the Palazzo Ducale was originally built as a fortified castle around the tenth century.
 After a devastating fire in the late eleventh century, the palace was rebuilt as a fortress and prison, but it’s had many lives over the years.
 It was also once the Doges’ residence and public offices and over a period of 1000 years, 120 doges have ruled Venice from this impressive structure.
 It’s a marvellous display of architectural styles, including Byzantine, Gothic and Renaissance.

-Chioggia, another favourite in our top six places to visit aboard La Bella Vita on a river cruise in Italy, is a true hidden gem that’s often referred to as ‘Venice without the tourists’.
+Chioggia, another favourite in our top six places to visit aboard La Bella Vita on one of our Italian cruises, is a true hidden gem that’s often referred to as ‘Venice without the tourists’.
 Stunning Chioggia is also famous for its fish market, which is one of the most important in Italy.
 It’s well worth taking the time to explore if your itinerary allows it.
 It is a very picturesque town with sights including the impressive cathedral and Piazzetta Vigo.

 The Bragozzo: Traditional Fishing Boats

 Experience the history of this charming town with a ride on a traditional fishing boat.
 The bragozzo were the most common boats between the eighteenth and early twentieth centuries.
 Although today’s boats are equipped with engines, traditionally they would have had two sails.
 But their signature coloured hulls still remain, so be sure to get a few photos of them in action!

 Make your way to the end of Calle Santa Croce over the bridge and you’ll come across an ancient cloister founded in 1287: Saint Domenico’s Church.
 This Romanesque church is steeped in history and tradition, but it’s the “Fisherman’s Christ” that attracts many visitors on river cruises around Italy.
 To this day no one really knows where it came from.